-Jacques Voorhees is a serial entrepreneur in the field of online diamond industry marketing.
-Voorhees created the first business-to-business trading platform for diamonds (www.polygon.net) over a decade before the invention of the Web, and which today facilitates millions of dollars a day in diamond transactions.
+Jacques Voorhees is a serial entrepreneur in the field of online diamond marketing.
+Voorhees created the first business-to-business trading platform for diamonds (www.polygon.net) over a decade before the invention of the Web, and which facilitates millions of dollars a day in diamond transactions.

-In a prior life, he served briefly as a yacht builder, a press secretary for a U.S. Senate campaign, and as an executive pilot.
+In a prior life, he served as a yacht builder, a press secretary for a U.S. Senate campaign, and as an executive pilot.
 (He holds a Commercial Pilot License with Instrument and Multi-Engine ratings.)
 He was formerly a ski instructor, and is an avid sailor, scuba diver, mountain biker, and white-water canoeist.

 He is an active blogger on Facebook, and publishes blogposts frequently as a Libertarian, on politics and other current events.
 His primary blog interests involve energy, economics, health care, the environment, and global warming.
 (He’s a world-class skeptic.)